supervisely-ecosystem/ui-widgets-demos/052_classes_table/README.md

 ### allowed_types

-Determine `Geometry` types witch will not be display from all types in given project.
+Determine `Geometry` types that will not be display from all types in given project.

 **type:** `List[Geometry]`